tic-tac-toe-io/browserify-livescript-middleware/docs/WHY.md

 log = require '../common/log'
 ```

-With bundler and livescript compiler, it's possible to combine javascript sources from `node_modules` directory that are installed by `npm` or `bower`, and also possible to combine livescript sources from the designated directories.
+With bundler and livescript transpiler, it's possible to combine javascript sources from `node_modules` directory that are installed by `npm` or `bower`, and also possible to combine livescript sources from the designated directories.

 In order to align with mobile app development (w/ [Apache Cordova](https://cordova.apache.org/)) and embedded linux app development (minified and standalone javascript application on top of nodejs), we select [browserify](https://github.com/browserify/browserify) as the bundler.